MicrosoftDocs/learn/learn-pr/wwl-sci/implement-manage-external-identities/includes/8-user-accounts-azure-active-directory.md

 This property indicates how the user signs in.

-- Invited User: This user has been invited but has not yet redeemed an invitation.
+- Invited User: This user has been invited but hasn't yet redeemed an invitation.
 - External Azure Active Directory: This user is homed in an external organization and authenticates by using an Azure AD account that belongs to the other organization.
 This type of sign-in corresponds to State 1.
 - Microsoft account: This user is homed in a Microsoft account and authenticates by using a Microsoft account.
 This type of sign-in corresponds to State 2.
 - Windows Server Active Directory: This user is signed in from on-premises Active Directory that belongs to this organization.
 This type of sign-in corresponds to State 3.